Padres vs. Phillies MLB Betting Odds, Trends & Prediction

-The Padres vs. Phillies series continues at 6:40 p.m.
-ET on Tuesday night from Citizens Bank Park.
-After the Phillies whooped the Padres last night in the series opener, what’s the smart bet for Game 2 tonight in Philly?
+The Padres vs. Phillies series comes to a conclusion on Wednesday afternoon at 1:05 p.m.
+ET from Citizens Bank Park.
+With Matt Waldron set to oppose Ranger Suarez in the pitching matchup, what’s the smart bet today in Philly?

 Game Matchup & Betting Odds